JamesMudidi/SendIT/README.md

 6. Admin can change the status and present location of a parcel delivery order.

 # Demo:
-Hosted on Gh-pages via the link below https://jamesmudidi.github.io/SendIT/
+Hosted on Gh-pages via the link below: https://jamesmudidi.github.io/SendIT/

 # Built With: